Infante Alfonso, Duke of Galliera: Aviation career

-Marriage and children
+Marriage and issue

-On 15 July 1909, Alfonso married Princess Beatrice of Saxe-Coburg and Gotha (1884–1966), daughter of Alfred, Duke of Saxe-Coburg and Gotha (second son of Queen Victoria of the United Kingdom).
+On 15 July 1909, Alfonso married Princess Beatrice of Saxe-Coburg and Gotha "Princess Bee" (1884–1966), daughter of Alfred, Duke of Saxe-Coburg and Gotha (the second son of Queen Victoria of the United Kingdom).
 There was a civil ceremony in Schloss Rosenau, followed by a Catholic religious ceremony in St. Augustine's Church in Coburg, and finally a Protestant religious ceremony in Schloss Callenberg.

-The New York Times reported that Alfonso did not have the permission of his cousin King Alfonso XIII of Spain to marry and that he had been "stripped of his Spanish honours and decorations".
+The New York Times reported that Alfonso did not have the permission of his cousin King Alfonso XIII to marry and that he had been "stripped of his Spanish honours and decorations".
 Indeed, by Royal Decree dated on 16 July 1909 King Alfonso XIII deprived him of all his Spanish titles: "Having been married Don Alfonso de Orleans y Borbón, without complying with the requirements and without the consent that according to his class were necessary...
 D. Alfonso de Orleans y Borbón is deprived of the prerogatives, honours and distinctions corresponding to the condition of Infante of Spain".

 Beatrice had been raised Protestant and chose not to convert to Catholicism.
 Several days after the marriage, it was revealed that King Alfonso XIII had no personal objection to the marriage: indeed, he encouraged it and used his influence to obtain a dispensation so as to allow a Catholic ceremony.
 Nevertheless, the Spanish government insisted that the marriage of a Spanish infante to a Protestant could not receive official approval.

 Alfonso was removed from his regiment as a consequence of his marriage.
 The Times reported that he would also be "tried by a disciplinary council for marrying without the permission of the military authorities."

 Alfonso and Beatrice had three children: